lemonsaurus/blackbox/README.md

 - Stop Redis server.
 - Set `appendonly` to `yes` in Redis configuration.
 - Start Redis server.

-**Docker:**
-Start new container with linking container `/data` with local directory that contains backup file using Docker volumes.

 ## Storage providers
 **Blackbox** can work with different storage providers to save your logs and backups - usually so that you can automatically store them in the cloud.
 Right now we only support **S3**, but we will probably add additional providers in the future.